-The dog and the wolf are actually the same species.
-Their physical appearance is similar but their instincts, disposition and temperament vary widely.
+Dogs and wolves are actually the same species.
+Their physical appearance is similar but their instincts, disposition and temperament are widely different.

 The gray wolf, or simply the wolf is the largest wild member of the Canidae family.
 The dog is the domesticated form of the gray wolf.
 Genetic drift studies and DNA sequencing confirm that domestic dog shares a common ancestry with the gray wolf.
 Eurasia and North America used to hold most of the world’s wolf population but the numbers have begun to dwindle due to human encroachment.
 Dogs are commonly seen in any place that is inhabited by people.